 Heatmaps visually represent large amounts of data, graphically.
 A heatmap is a graphical representation of data that uses a system of color-coding to represent different values.
 Heatmaps are used in various forms of analytics, to visualize large quantities of data.
 Data visualization reduces the time needed to make decisions by observing a color coded, 2 dimensional map.
 They have wide applications in various business, science and financial markets.
-A heatmap of email use by location is shown below.
+Here is one example:

 Heatmap Applications and Data Analysis

 Heatmap applications are wide and varied.
 They can be used for things like website analytics (pages visits, link clicks, mobile app clicks, etc), mapping, biology, meteorology, frequency and number of occurrences of events, risk assessment, sales statistics by geographic region, demographics, hardware systems status, etc. The number of applications seems endless.
-An example website clicks heatmap is shown below.
+An example temperature data heatmap is shown below:

 Financial Heatmap Applications